shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

         <div className="flex flex-col justify-center">
           <span>You are not a member.</span>
           <p>
-            Add <strong>2 MATIC</strong> to become member and more than 2 MATIC become a stakeholder
+            Add <strong>2 MATIC</strong> to become Member and more than 2 MATIC become a Stakeholder
           </p>
           <input
             type="search"